 You can't comingle Inherited IRAs and your own IRAs.

-Your Congress changed the law on Inherited IRA to eliminate the "Stretch IRA".
+Your Congress changed the law on Inherited IRAs to blow up the "Stretch IRA".
 Many feel this is confiscatory.

 If your father had reached an age where RMDs were required, then you also are required to take RMDs each year until you close out the Inherited IRA.